CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/33-create-use-udf-sdk.md

     <validation step="dd92f2ca-c14f-4181-8374-d60868d94589" />

 ### Task 4: Create a user-defined function (UDF) using the .NET SDK

+In this task, you will use the Azure Cosmos DB .NET SDK to create a UDF that calculates the product price with tax.
+This task involves writing a C# script to define and deploy the UDF to an Azure Cosmos DB SQL API container, enabling tax-based queries on product prices.

 The [Container][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container] class in the .NET SDK includes a [Scripts][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.container.scripts] property that is used to perform CRUD operations against Stored Procedures, UDFs, and Triggers directly from the SDK.
 You will use this property to create a new UDF and then push that UDF to an Azure Cosmos DB SQL API container.
 The UDF that we will create using the SDK, will compute the price of the product with the tax, which will let us run SQL queries on the products using their price with the tax.